menu close

 Definition

-Business continuity is the long-term plan of action to ensure stability in your organisation before, during and after disruption or disaster.
-Disaster recovery is the strategy to reduce the impact of a disaster and the recovery of critical IT systems.
+Business continuity is a long-term plan which outlines how your organisation should act during and after a disruption or disaster.
+Disaster recovery is a strategy which reduces the impact of a disaster and facilitates the recovery of critical IT systems.
+Disaster recovery as a service can also be outsourced to a third party provider to ensure greater results.

 Business Aspects